jonnonz1/nz-statute-book/acts/public/2012/electronic-identity-verification-act-2012.md

 (7) A specified individual who uses either or both of the specified individual's electronic identity credentials as contemplated by subsections (4) and (6) is not excused from any criminal liability in respect of any act or omission involving the use of those credentials that would otherwise constitute an offence against any other enactment.
 (8) However, subsection (7) does not limit or affect the provision of any other enactment or rule of law that confers protection on a specified individual against criminal liability and, if there is any inconsistency between that subsection and that provision, the latter prevails.
 (9) In this section,—
+  - **employee** has the meaning given to it by section 22 of the Intelligence and Security Act 2017
-  (a) Director of Security has the meaning given to it by section 2 of the Births, Deaths, Marriages, and Relationships Registration Act 1995; and
+  - **intelligence and security agency** has the meaning given to it by section 4 of the Intelligence and Security Act 2017
-  (b) employee, officer, and undercover Police officer have the meanings given to them by section 65(5) of that Act.
+  - **undercover Police officer** has the meaning given to it by section 65(5) of the Births, Deaths, Marriages, and Relationships Registration Act 1995.

 ### 13 Limits of exception in section 12
 (1) The following individuals for whom new identity information has been created under section 65 of the Births, Deaths, Marriages, and Relationships Registration Act 1995 do not come within the exception set out in section 12: